 How Much Propane Does a Generator Use Per Hour?

-The weather condition, size, brand, and load on the generator all affect the amount of fuel the generator uses.
+The weather condition, size, brand, and full load on the generator all affect the amount of fuel consumption the generator uses.

-Gasoline generators are designed to be portable.
+Gasoline generators working on propane and natural gas are designed to be portable.
 It is why it is the first choice when it comes to a suitable camping generator.
-However, there are many disadvantages to using a gasoline generator.
+However, there are many disadvantages to using a gasoline generator working on propane tank or natural gas.

-It is also expensive to buy a gallon of gasoline.
-Camping outdoors for a long time will require more gallons of gasoline.
+It is also expensive to buy a gallon of natural gas or gasoline.
+Camping outdoors for a long time will require more per gallon of gasoline.
 What this means is that you will have to spend more on electricity when camping with a gasoline generator.

-The amount of gasoline a generator uses depends on its size.
+The amount of gasoline a generator run depends on its size.
 A 5000-watt generator can use up to 20 gallons of gasoline for 24 hours.

-Propane generators are some of the eco-friendliest sources of electricity.
-It is a cleaner fuel option compared to gasoline.
+Propane powered generators are some of the eco-friendliest sources of electricity.
+It is a cleaner fuel option compared to gasoline or natural gas.
 Propane gas burns cleanly and is easy to compress into any size of the tank; Be it small or large.

 You can also get a tank of propane gas delivered to your doorstep.
 Saving you the stress of having to go out to get some when you run out of gas.

-compared to gasoline, propane gas burns quickly.
-A 20-kilowatt generator will use up about three and a half gallons per hour.
-While a 35-kilowatt generator will need up to seven gallons for an hour use.
+compared to gasoline and natural gas, propane gas burns quickly.
+A 20-kilowatt generator will use up about three and a half gallons per hour propane.
+While a 35-kilowatt generator will need up to seven gallons of fuel consumption for an hour use.

 The biggest problem with propane generators is the size of the tank.